 - An intravenous (IV) line will be started in your hand or arm for injection of the radioactive tracer.
 (Depending on the type of PET scan you may inhale or swallow the tracer.)

-- Certain types of scans of the abdomen (belly) or pelvis may require that a urinary catheter be put into the bladder to drain urine during the procedure.
+- Certain types of scans of the belly or pelvis may need a urinary catheter to be put into the bladder to drain urine during the procedure.

 - In some cases, an initial scan may be done before the radioactive tracer is injected, depending on the type of study being done.

 - You will be in a chair or on a table in a quiet room.

 - The radioactive tracer will be injected into your vein.
 The tracer will be allowed to concentrate in the organ or tissue for about 45 to 60 minutes.
 You will stay in the facility during this time and will be asked to rest quietly.
 You will not be hazardous to other people, as the tracer emits less radiation than a standard X-ray.

 - After the tracer has been absorbed for a certain length of time, you will be positioned on a padded table inside the scanner ring and the scan will begin.
 The scanner will move slowly over the body part being studied.